 Beginning in Fiscal Year 2015, SEPTA's annual capital budget and 12-year capital program have increased significantly.
-The Fiscal Year 2015 capital budget is \$571.8 million, representing an 86 percent increase over the Fiscal Year 2014 budget of \$308 million.
-The Fiscal Year 2015-2026 capital program also increased significantly to \$6.8 billion from \$3.7 billion in the Fiscal Year 2014-2025 capital program.
-These increases are largely the result of the passage of Pennsylvania Act 89 in 2013 ("Act 89"), a state transportation funding bill that will result in additional liquid fuels tax payments to the City.
-By Fiscal Year 2018, the City is estimated to receive an additional \$16.5 million in liquid fuels payments over Fiscal Year 2013 levels.
-Below, Table 20 shows the increase in capital program funding over the previous year, beginning in Fiscal Year 2015.
+The Fiscal Year 2016 capital budget is \$534.5 million, representing an 74 percent increase over the Fiscal Year 2014 budget of \$308 million.
+The Fiscal Year 2016-2027 capital program also increased significantly to \$6.8 billion from \$3.7 billion in the Fiscal Year 2014-2025 capital program.
+These increases are largely the result of the passage of Pennsylvania Act 89 in 2013 ("Act 89"), a state transportation funding bill.
+Table 22 below shows the increase in capital program funding over the previous year, beginning in Fiscal Year 2015.

-This increased capital budget will enable SEPTA to address a variety of needs.
-First, SEPTA will address its State of Good Repair backlog, which has grown as a result of funding shortfalls in previous years.
+SEPTA's increased capital budget will enable it to address a variety of needs.
+First, SEPTA will address its State of Good Repair ("SGR") backlog, which has grown as a result of funding shortfalls in previous years.
 In addition to renovating and upgrading substations, bridges, stations, and aging rail vehicles, SEPTA will also focus on expanding its capacity to serve a growing ridership and enhance accessibility to public transportation.
 Other projects and expenses supported by the capital program include the New Payment Technology project, expansion of the fleet of hybrid busses, installation of federally-mandated Positive Train Control signal technology, vehicle overhauls, capital leases, and debt service.

-Table 20 Capital Program Spending and Budget, 2011 - 2020
+Capital Program Spending and Budget, 2011-2020